• Skip to primary navigation

 Ingredients on a counter top.

-• Spices - Cinnamon, allspice, and salt add flavor to your muffins.
-I do not recommend omitting any of these ingredients.
+• Flavor - Cinnamon, allspice, salt, and vanilla add flavor to the muffins.

 • Apples - I recommend using granny smith apples for baking.
 Granny smith apples hold their shape after baking and add a tart flavor that contrasts well with the sweetness of the crumble topping.